nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-03/lab/README.md

 ### Execution Notes

 * Perform the above operations with standard Node `fs` module callbacks
-* Implement one version of the Application Execution using promises, and another version using `async`/`await`.
+* Implement one version of the Application Execution using callbacks, one using promises, and another version using `async`/`await`.
 Split up these implementations into separate module files which your `index.js` will `require`

 ### Testing
 * Test your modules, not your `index.js`